couchbaselabs/cloud-init/README.md

     #include
     https://raw.github.com/couchbaselabs/cloud-init/master/couchbase-server-community_x86_64_1.8.0.rpm.install

+The script creates 500M bucket by default, which might exceed the system memory if you plan to use a small instance.
+In this case, change the following parameters to reflect your needs

+    COUCHBASE_MAX_RAM_MB_PER_SERVER=500
+    COUCHBASE_MAX_RAM_MB_FOR_DEFAULT_BUCKET=500

 The script takes awhile to download the relevant packages, so please be patient before accessing your server at...